Designed with clinical science

 Your data stays on your phone.
 That's it.

-Zeitgeber runs entirely offline.
-No cloud.
-No analytics.
+Zeitgeber runs entirely on your device.
+No advertising analytics.
 No ads.
 No tracking.
-Your shift schedule and sleep data never leave your device.
-There's no server to hack because there is no server.
+Your shift schedule and sleep data never leave your phone.
+We use minimal, anonymised diagnostics to fix bugs and improve the app, but your personal data stays with you.

 The shifts are hard enough.